Blue Snowman: Infinite Frontier

 In DC's 2021 relaunch known as Infinite Frontier, which made further alterations to the continuity, Blue Snowman makes an appearance, wearing the post-Crisis version of the suit, ambushing Wonder Woman and Steve Trevor during their Valentine's Day date.
 Having encased both Wonder Woman's and Steve Trevor's arms in blue ice, the villain went to finish Steve off, at which point Wonder Woman knocked off Snowman's helmet.
-Steve was surprised to discover that Blue Snowman was a woman, but Byrna corrected that assumption by coming out as gender-fluid.
+Steve was surprised to discover that Blue Snowman was a woman, but Byrna corrected that assumption by coming out as genderfluid.
 Wonder Woman decided to let Byrna leave, hoping that this new insight will bring them peace.

 Two days before Christmas, Harley Quinn tracks Blue Snowman down for help in curing Poison Ivy's mysterious viral infection.
-The two ultimately cure Blue Snowman with a magical staff after getting permission from Hawkman and invite them to stay for Christmas.
+The two ultimately cure Blue Snowman with a magical staff after getting permission from Hawkman and inviting them to stay for Christmas.